globalpayments-samples/php-payments-and-reporting/TESTING.md

 # Testing Guide

-This document explains how to run and work with the PHPUnit tests for the Global Payments Card Authentication project.
+This document explains how to run and work with the PHPUnit tests for the Heartland Payment Integration system.

 ## Test Structure